 While January may be one of the coldest months in Morocco, it is a far cry from the snow-blanketed landscapes experienced in much of the Northern Hemisphere.
 If you’re seeking respite from the harsh winter temperatures, visiting Morocco in January can provide a much-needed and welcome escape.
+Living on Morocco's southern coast, I've always found January to be relatively mild and even the early morning chill can't keep me out of the water!

 The cooler temperatures that Morocco enjoys in January make it an ideal time to explore the country's warmer regions, such as the sun-drenched Sahara and the coastal cities of Agadir and Essaouira.
 For surfers, winter heralds in bigger swells (without the summer crowds), while the medinas of Marrakech and Fes are far quieter than usual.

 As January is a shoulder season in Morocco, the reduced demand can translate into good accommodation deals and easier access to transportation.
 With fewer tourists around, those who do visit Morocco in January may enjoy a more intimate, personalised experience, whether they are part of a small group tour or exploring the country independently on a self-drive itinerary.
-In my opinion, it’s a great time to travel to Morocco for those who want a really immersive journey and greater opportunities to connect with the local culture
+In my opinion, it’s a great time to travel to Morocco for those who want a really immersive journey and greater opportunities to connect with the local culture.

 Read on to discover what you can expect if you’re travelling to Morocco in January, from weather to events and where to visit.